 Climb The O2

-Why just visit The O2 when you can climb over it?
-Up at The O2 is a challenging but exhilarating experience that takes you 52 meters above ground level.
+Why just visit the O2 when you can climb over it?
+Up at The O2 is a challenging but exhilarating experience that takes you 52 meters above ground level at one of London's biggest arenas.
 The walkway feels like an enormous trampoline as you climb up on tensile fabric.
-Definitely more fun than an urban climbing wall!Continue to 11 of 15 below.
+Definitely more fun than an urban climbing wall!

-Try Liquid Nitrogen Ice-cream
+Try Liquid Nitrogen Ice Cream

 Spot Celebs at Madame Tussauds

 Like it or not, celebrities play a big part in teenagers' lives and getting up close to some big names can be fun for the whole family.
 Madame Tussauds London is all about fun.
 Music plays when you arrive and you can hug your idols and get some great photo opportunities.
-There are pop stars and actors, as well as sporting legends and historical figures.Continue to 13 of 15 below.
+There are pop stars and actors, as well as sporting legends and historical figures.

 Ride a Boris Bike

 London's cycle hire scheme is a great way to see the city.
-The bikes are quite heavy but there are docking stations all over central London so you can cycle between attractions or just head out and see what you find.
-The scheme is run by Transport for London and all of the bikes are maintained regularly making this a cost effective way to get off the beaten track.
+The bikes are quite heavy, but there are docking stations all over central London so you can cycle between attractions or just head out and see what you find.
+The scheme is run by Transport for London, and all of the bikes are maintained regularly making this a cost-effective way to get off the beaten track.
 TfL also has some suggested cycle route maps to give you some ideas where to explore.

 Take a Thrilling Boat Ride on the Thames

-It's always worth including a boat trip on The Thames on any trip to London but that doesn't have to be a sedate cruise.
-Thamesjet is a super-fast RIB (rigid inflatable boat) that can travel up to 40mph which is the speed limit in central London.
-It's good for sightseeing but definitely great for thrill seekers.
+It's always worth including a boat trip on The Thames on any trip to London, but that doesn't have to be a sedate cruise.
+Thamesjet is a super-fast RIB (rigid inflatable boat) that can travel up to 40 miles per hour (the speed limit in central London).
+It's good for sightseeing but great for thrill seekers.
 It's a bit like a water-based roller coaster with all the twists and turns.

 15 of 18